Forget-You-NotForget-You-NotHolocaust Survivors and Remembrance Project

 EINSATZ GRUPPEN: THE KILLING SQUADS

 Behind the advances of the German army during the war were four Einsatzgruppen --special German commando units.
 Each consisted of 500 to 1,000 men.
-Their job was to follow behind the German army, round up all the Jews in the newly conquered towns, and kill them.
+Their job was to follow behind the German army, round up all the Jews in the newly conquered towns, and murder them.
 The Jews would be herded to the outskirts of town, often to anti-tank trenches.
 Sometimes the Jews would be forced to dig their own graves.
 The Nazis would line them up, and force the Jews to undress.
 Then, they would shoot them over the trenches.
 [Picture 1 and Picture 2 herein, NOT SUITABLE FOR MINORS.]
-In one incident lasting 3 days, over 52,000 men women and children were killed outside of Kiev, in the Babi Yar forest.
+In one incident lasting 3 days, over 52,000 men women and children were murdered outside of Kiev, in the Babi Yar forest.
 [Picture below.]

-Babi Yar killings
+Babi Yar

-.The killings at Babi Yar
+.The murders at Babi Yar

 <israelnewsagency.com/babiyarholocaustmemorialnazimassacre480921.html>

-Landsberg DP Camp, Germany
+Landsberg DP Camp,

 Landsberg Displaced Persons (DP) Camp, Germany

+The victims of the "master race" were crowded into these unspeakably filthy huts.
 Dead and dying prisoners can be seen lying on the ground in this picture.

-[PHOTO CREDIT: Pfc.
-Bertram Sanders, cameraman of US 103rd Infantry Division]
+cameraman of US 103rd Infantry Division]

 <nuspel.org/holo4.gif> <nuspel.org/holocaust.html>